-Greece is hosting many of the third country migrants in Europe, whilst at the same time dealing with a second wave of COVID 19 and the impacts of years of austerity.
+Greece is hosting many of the third country migrants in Europe.
+At the same time it deals with a second wave of COVID 19 and the impacts of years of austerity.
 While facing the COVID crisis, the financial crisis, and the so-called Migrant Crisis, Prolepsis is clear about what is needed to improve migrants’ access to health care services.

 Written by Pania Karnaki